shejialuo/code_for_study/System/DistributedSystem/MapReduce/README.md

 It's easy to make the master write periodic checkpoints of the master data structures.
 If the master task dies, a new copy can be started from the last checkpoint state.

+### Task Granularity

+We subdivide the map phase into $M$ pieces and the reduce phase into
+$R$ pieces.
+Ideally, $M$ and $R$ should be much larger than the number of worker machines.
+Having each worker perform many different tasks improves dynamic *load balancing*, and also speeds up recovery when a worker fails.

+There are practical bounds on how large $M$ and $R$ can be in our implementation, since the master must take $O(M + R)$ scheduling decisions and keeps $O(M * R)$ state in memory.

+## Refinements

+### Partitioning Function

+The users of MapReduce specify the number of reduce tasks/output file that they desire $(R)$.
+Data gets partitioned across these tasks using a partitioning function on the intermediate key.
+A default partitioning function is provided that uses hashing.

+### Ordering Guarantees

+We guarantee that within a given partition, the intermediate key/value pairs are processed in increasing key order.
+This ordering guarantee makes it easy to generate a sorted output file format needs to support efficient random access lookups by key, or users of the output find it convenient to have the data sorted.

+### Combiner Function

+In some cases, there is significant repetition in the intermediate keys produced by each map task, and the user-specified *Reduce* function is commutative and associative.
+A good example of this is the word counting example.
+Each map task will produce hundreds of thousands of records of the form `<the, 1>`.
+All of these counts will be sent over the network to a single reduce task and then added together by the *Reduce* function to produce one number.
+We allow the user to specify an optional *Combiner* function that does partial merging of this data before it is sent over the network.

+The *Combiner* function is executed on each machine that performs a map task.
+Partial combining significantly speeds up certain classes of MapReduce operations.